Rob0b0/Log-Analysis/README.md

 ### Author: Yunbo Chen

 ## How to Run:
+Database is in the "newsdata.sql.zip" file.
+Extract it and run it to create the database.
 After going into the directory of the files, simply run `python NewsReport.py` as indicated in the first line of ` Example_Output.txt`.

 ## Design Prospect